WebFiori/docs/routing.md

 ## Route Parameters

 Suppose that there exist a website that publishes news.
 Each post will have its own link.
-Each post have a URI structute that looks like `https://example.com/news/some_post`.
+Each post have a URI structure that looks like `https://example.com/news/some_post`.
 One way to route the user to the correct post is to create a unique route for each post.
 If there are 1000 posts, then developer have to create 1000 routes which is overwhelming.

 WebFiori framework provides a way to create one route to all posts.
-This can be achived by using route parameters while creating your route.
+This can be archived by using route parameters while creating your route.
 By adding parameters, the developer just  created a generic route which can serve content based on the value of the variable.

 ### URI Parameters